 Per capita, Moldova has the poorest economy in Europe and is also the least visited country in Europe.
 Should that stop you from visiting?
 Heck, no!
 On a continent suffering from over-exploration, the world is beginning to submit to the allure of this culturally unique, affordable, off-the-grid destination.

-Moldova has a rich history dating back to discovery of 1.2 million year old Paleolithic era Oldowan flint tools.
-Middle Age influencers included the Roman and Byzantine Empires, Goths, Huns, Avars, Bulgarians, Mongols and Tatars.
+Moldova has a rich history dating back to the discovery of 1.2 million-year-old Paleolithic era Oldowan flint tools.
+Middle Age influencers included the Roman and Byzantine Empires, Goths, Huns, Avars, Bulgarians, Mongols, and Tatars.
 Today, Moldova is a unitary parliamentary representative democratic republic, a combination of Slavic and Latin culture, but with a remnant of the past Russian influence.

 We enjoyed a comprehensive tour of Chisinau, the lively capital with JayWay Travel.
 The city offers tourists a plethora of both peculiar and interesting sights, within the city limits as well as a short drive away, including the incredibly quirky time-warp Transnistria. [more about Chisinau in Unfamiliar Destinations].

 1. Take a walking tour of the city